Privacy & Cookies

 The UK ICO may be contacted at https://ico.org.uk/make-a-complaint/ or by telephone: 0303 123 1113.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Changes to this policy

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website, time and date of your visit to our website, the time you spent on each page and how you found our website.
+Technical data including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website, time and date of your visit to our website, the time you spent on each page and how you found our website ( Technical Data );

-- Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey response.
+Profile data including your username and password, purchases or orders made by you, your interests, preferences, feedback and survey response ( Profile Data );

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.